 Q. How did you end up starting your own business?

 When I returned to school after my military service, I wanted to do something fun.
-Since the term “startup” was popping up everywhere at the time, I figured many people would sign up if I started a startup club.
-Back then, the school didn’t have a startup support team, so I asked a professor about the procedures and started looking for team members.
+Since the term “startup” was popping up everywhere at the time, I figured a lot of people would sign up if I started a startup club.
+Back then, the school didn’t have a startup support team, so I asked a professor about the process and started looking for team members.

-Q. Was it difficult to recruit team members?
+Q. Was it difficult to assemble a team?

 First, I made flyers and posted them all over the school.
 The flyer said, “I don’t know much about starting a business either.
-But if you’re interested in this field and want to try something fun, just come join us.”
-Fortunately, team members started to gather, and the three of us were able to get started.
+But if you’re interested in this field and want to try something fun, just come on over.”
+Fortunately, team members started to join, and the three of us were able to get started.
 It was more of a small group than a formal club, but we gradually created opportunities for ourselves by participating in startup camps and competitions.

-Q. It’s impressive that the school provides such opportunities.
+Q. It’s also impressive that the school provides these opportunities.

 Can work really be this much fun!?